5 Best Small Microwaves, Lab-Tested by Experts

 Dimensions: 10x18x13 inches

 If you value a quiet appliance, the Farberware Classic FMO07ABTBKA is a small microwave that fits the bill.
 It receives an excellent score in our noise tests.
 Plus, it excels at defrosting evenly.
 But it’s only passable at heating food evenly, so if you microwave dense foods, like a frozen burrito, you’ll want to check that the center is heated through before taking a bite.
-This model had a dismal performance in our speed of heating tests.
+This model also had a dismal performance in our speed of heating tests.
+All of this adds up to an Overall Score on the higher end of middling, but still among the top-scoring microwaves in its size category.

 Watts: 700